Upbeat music plays.

 Visual: A quick succession of clips introduce the video:

-Visual: Mid shot of a person (Leanne) speaking to camera.
+Visual: Mid shot of a person (Leanne) speaking to the camera.
 Cuts to a panning shot showing the view over the city.
 Text appears in the bottom left of the screen: “Mount Victoria lookout”.

 Audio: Kia ora everyone, welcome to Wellington.
 I’m Leanne from the tourism team at WellingtonNZ.
 Right now, we’re up at the beautiful Mount Victoria lookout, looking over the city and the harbour, and what a beautiful day it is today.